orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 At the moment of decision, the system creates a decision envelope committing to:

-- applicant record hash
+- applicant record hash;
-- rule version
+- rule version;
-- model version
+- model version;
-- output
+- output;
-- threshold
+- threshold;
-- timestamp evidence
+- timestamp evidence;
-- reconstruction instructions
+- reconstruction instructions.

 Later, the applicant challenges the denial.